 “As much as 50% in the reversal of cancer is in the mouth.”

 -Burton Goldberg, expert in the field of alternative medicine

 How can a two time cancer survivor and expert in alternative cancer treatments make such a statement?
-In this article we will explore the relationship between mouth health and the health of the whole body and see the clear links how what’s going on in the mouth impacts the health of the whole body.
+In this article we will explore the relationship between mouth health and the health of the whole body and see the clear links between what’s going on in the mouth and the health of the whole body.

 In this first section of this article we will explore how the health of our mouth affects the health of the whole body.
 While this is a very large subject that could no doubt be a book itself, we will focus on one aspect of how our oral health impacts the entire body.
 The title of this article, How Oral Health Impacts the Health of the Whole Body, describes what we will discuss in this first section.